KamyaK-1/Web-Development-LS-24/Week2/assignment/README.md

-In order to run this website on your local computer
+In order to run this website on your local computer you need to download reactjs on your desktop.
+After installing these dependencies and make a folder named assignment (same as here) run the command "npm start" and you should be able to view the website on your browser.